cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/includes/reaction/README.md

 The reagent calculator is connected to databases and can retrieve information about a chemical.
 For instance in the "code" you may enter a molecular formula, name or CAS number and the system will look for commercially available chemicals.
 You can then select the molecule you want to add in the table.

 - If you enter a new sample and change the molecular formula, molecular weight will be automatically calculated.
-In the molecular formula you may enter groups like Et, Ph, Ts, ... as well as parenthesis..
+In the molecular formula you may enter groups like Et, Ph, Ts, ... as well as parentheses.
 - The purity may be entered in `%`, `M` (molar), `mM` (millimolar) or `L` (loading).
 Molar is expressed in mmoles / mL and loading is expressed by mmoles / g and is practical for solid phase synthesis.
 - The first reagent for which you add a quantity will be defined as 1 equivalent.
 You may still change this anytime.
 After defining the first quantity you will probably want to define the other reagents from the equivalent columns rather than the quantity (except probably for the solvent).
 - One the equivalents are specified those samples are “connected”.
 This means that if you change the quantity of one of the reagents all the quantity will change.